dkarter/retrovertigo/content/blog/customize-vims-gx-mapping/index.md

 ## What if we could take this a step further?

-When you're in a `package.json` file or `mix.exs`, what if you could press `gx` and have Vim open the npm page or hex.pm page for the package under the cursor?
+When you're in a `package.json` file or `mix.exs`, what if you could press `gx` and have Vim open the [npmjs.org](https://www.npmjs.com/) or [hexdocs.pm](https://hexdocs.pm/) page for the package under the cursor?
 Turns out it's not that hard to do!

 ## JavaScript: package.json + gx